 Toss everything gently to coat the leaves evenly.
 Let the sauce thicken slightly, then taste and adjust the seasoning if needed.

-If you like, you can garnish with fried garlic or shallots before serving.
-Enjoy your Adobong Kangkong with steamed white rice or Sinangag.
+If you like, you can top with fried garlic or shallots before serving.
+Enjoy your adobong kangkong with steamed white rice or sinangag.

 Recipe FAQs

-- Stir-fried kangkong: Sautéed kangkong with garlic and other aromatics.
+- Stir-fried kangkong: Sautéed kangkong with garlic, sometimes with tofu.

-- Kangkong with tofu stir-fry: Kangkong and crispy tofu tossed in a savory oyster sauce.
+- Kangkong with tofu stir-fry: Kangkong and crispy tofu in oyster sauce.

-- Sinigang: A tangy tamarind-based soup with vegetables and your choice of pork, fish, or shrimp.
+- Sinigang: Sour tamarind soup with vegetables, plus pork, fish, or shrimp.

-- Ginataang Kangkong: Kangkong simmered in coconut milk, often with chilies and pork or shrimp for added flavor.
+- Ginataang kangkong: Kangkong cooked in coconut milk, often with chilies and pork or shrimp.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!